Bangladesh post-resignation violence (2024–2026): Government response

-The interim government of Bangladesh on 8 February 2025 launched "Operation Devil Hunt" to quell the violence.
-Interim government advisor (Retd) General Jahangir Alam Choudhury stated that the operation will continue until the 'devils are rooted out".
+The Interim government on 8 February 2025 launched "Operation Devil Hunt" to quell the violence.
+Interim government advisor Retired General Jahangir Alam Chowdhury stated that the operation will continue until the "devils are rooted out".

 What does 'devil' mean?
 It refers to evil forces.
 The operation will target those who attempt to destabilise the country, break the law, and engage in criminal activities.